The last time I bought a garage door opener, I only shopped based on how much horsepower it had.

 1/3 HP ($?): Before I bought my last new garage door opener, I found a few articles that suggested a 1/3 HP as the entry-level.
 The problem is that most garage door opener manufacturers stopped making a 1/3 Horsepower door opener.
 You may still be able to find old stock lying around, but I’d steer clear of these.

 1/2 HP ($150-$230): This price point is the new entry-level garage door opener with very few bells and whistles.
 The major selling point at this level is the number of remotes they include.
-You’ll also get an exterior keypad entry on some of the more expensive models.
+You’ll also get an exterior keypad entry on some more expensive models.
 If you’re looking at a garage door opener over $200, I’d move to the 3/4 HP models instead.

 1.25 HP and up ($250+): This is the cream of the crop.
 Every opener I found with over 1 1/4 HP had an external keypad included, smartphone integration, and most of them had a battery backup.
 You’ll also find some really cool innovations, like automatic locking.